NextAlone/InstallerPlus/image/README.md

 # Features

-Provide this information when installing, uninstalling and updating applications.
+Provide these information when installing, uninstalling and updating applications.

 - Install user
 - Package name